 Speakers will describe the latest innovations regarding how social handicap can be minimised in the five major domains of neurobehavioural disability described by the St Andrews-Swansea Neurobehavioural Outcome Scale: interpersonal relationships, neurocognitive function, inhibition, aggression, and communication.

-The conference will feature presentations from eminent brain injury professionals, including Professor Barbara Wilson OBE (Clinical Neuropsychologist, The Oliver Zangwill Centre and The Raphael Medical Centre), Professor Nick Alderman (Clinical Director, Priory Brain Injury Services, Priory Healthcare), and Professor Andrew Worthington (Director/Consultant in Neuropsychology and Rehabilitation, Headwise).
+The conference will feature presentations from eminent brain injury professionals, including Professor Barbara Wilson OBE (Clinical Neuropsychologist, The Oliver Zangwill Centre and The Raphael Medical Centre), Professor Nick Alderman (Clinical Director, Priory Brain Injury Services, Elysium Neurological), and Professor Andrew Worthington (Director/Consultant in Neuropsychology and Rehabilitation, Headwise).
 The full conference programme can be found here: Brain Injury Conference Programme

 Dr Claire Williams, Senior Lecturer in the Department of Psychology, Swansea University said: “We are really excited to have established an annual conference in Swansea aimed at keeping clinicians, researchers and other interested parties up to date regarding developments in knowledge, assessment and management of neurobehavioural disability after acquired brain injury.
 By bringing together some of the UKs leading experts, we hope to increase awareness of the extent of the challenges neurobehavioural disability causes, and present the latest thinking regarding treatment to enable more effective delivery of services.”